-As the Turkish Grand Prix returns to the Formula 1 calendar following a nine-year hiatus, we look back at five milestone F1 events which have taken place at Istanbul Park.
+The Turkish Grand Prix returned to the Formula 1 calendar following a nine-year hiatus in 2020.
+We look back at five milestone F1 events which have taken place at Istanbul Park.

 2005: Last fastest lap for Juan Pablo Montoya